Jack Lumsden can help answer questions on RESPs

 Jack Lumsden, MBA CFP® Financial Advisor, Assante Financial Management Ltd.

-This material is provided for general information and is subject to change without notice.
+The opinions expressed are those of the author and not necessarily those of Assante Financial Management Ltd. This material is provided for general information and the opinions expressed and information provided herein are subject to change without notice.
 Every effort has been made to compile this material from reliable sources however no warranty can be made as to its accuracy or completeness.
-Before acting on any of the above, please make sure to see me for individual financial advice based on your personal circumstances.
-The information provided is for illustrative purposes only.
-Commissions, trailing commissions, management fees and expenses, may all be associated with mutual fund investments.
-Mutual funds are not guaranteed, their values change frequently, and past performance may not be repeated.
-Please read the Fund Facts and consult your Assante Advisor before investing.
+Before acting on the information presented, please seek professional financial advice based on your personal circumstances.